farsightsec/axa/README.md

 AXA-based solutions are often preferable over procuring a direct, physical connection to the SIE, usually via a co-located blade.

 ## SRA and RAD
 AXA enables subscribers to connect to Farsight's subscription-based SRA (SIE Remote Access) and RAD (Real-time Anomaly Detector) servers.
 These servers provide access to data and services built from Farsight's SIE.

-SRA streams real-time SIE data while RAD streams real-time anomaly detection data (from services such as [Brand Sentry](https://www.farsightsecurity.com/solutions/incident-response-team/brand-sentry/) and [Domain Sentry](https://www.farsightsecurity.com/solutions/incident-response-team/domain-sentry/)).
+SRA streams real-time SIE data while RAD streams real-time anomaly detection data.

 ## Contents
 The axa-tools distribution contains the following: